websiteinspiration/bugsplat.rb/entries/handle-your-business.md

 * You should set aside some money for rainy days and retirement.
 How?
 Where?
 * You need a contract.
 What does that look like?
 What needs to be in it?

-## Improve your business by knowing the rules.

-Give yourself a headstart by learning the terminology, so you can waste less time and money with your accountant and attorney.

-Craft better, more respectful, higher paying clients by giving them a comprehensive contract.

-## Learn What You Don't Know about Running a Business
+## Running a business can get you in trouble quick if you're not paying attention.

 <div style="float: right; clear: both; margin-left: 3em; margin-right: 2em; margin-top: 1em">
   <img src="https://d2s7foagexgnc2.cloudfront.net/files/d4de5b4d661c825d65d3/hyb_cover_3d_no_shadow.png" style="width: 10em;"></img>
 </div>

-Running a business can get you in trouble quick if you're not paying attention.
 In **Handle Your Business** you'll learn where the traps are and how to avoid them.
+You'll learn what you don't know about running a business.

 **Could you find out all of this on your own?** After spending weeks of time reading thousands of blog posts and hundreds of pages of IRS documents, I learned what I needed to know.